alibaba/GraphScope/docs/analytical_engine/tutorial_run_giraph_apps.md

-# Graphscope integration with Apache Giraph
+# Tutorial: Run Giraph Applications on GraphScope

 [Apache Giraph](https://giraph.apache.org/intro.html) is one of the most famous graph computing frameworks, built on top of Apache Hadoop.
 Through `pregel` interface, user can write ``vertex-cetric`` graph algorithms.